-The Company has historically paid an annual cash dividend to stockholders.
-On July 21, 2021, the Company also declared a one-time special dividend of \$0.30 per common share, payable August 18, 2021, to common shareholders of record at the close of business on August 2, 2021.
-During the fiscal year ended June 30, 2022, the Company paid regular cash dividends of \$0.06 per common share, including dividends of \$0.03 per common share in the quarters ended March 31, 2022 and June 30, 2022, but did not pay regular cash dividends during the quarters ended September 30, 2021 and December 31, 2021.
-As previously disclosed, the Company's Board of Directors has declared a cash dividend of \$0.03 per share, payable on August 11, 2022, to common shareholders of record at the close of business on August 1, 2022.
+On July 21, 2021, the Company declared a one-time special dividend of \$0.30 per common share, payable August 18, 2021, to common shareholders of record at the close of business on August 2, 2021.
+During the fiscal year ended June 30, 2022, the Company paid regular cash dividends of \$0.06 per common share, including dividends of \$0.03 per common share for the quarters ended March 31, 2022 and June 30, 2022, but did not pay regular cash dividends during the quarters ended September 30, 2021 and December 31, 2022.
+During the fiscal year ended June 30, 2023, the Company paid regular cash dividends totalling an aggregate of \$0.12 per common share, consisting of quarterly cash dividends of \$0.03 per common share for the quarters ended September 30, 2022, December 31, 2022, March 31, 2023 and June 30, 2023.
+As previously disclosed, the Company's Board of Directors had declared a cash dividend of \$0.03 per share, that was paid on August 10, 2023, to common shareholders of record at the close of business on July 31, 2023.
 In determining the amount of any future dividends, the board of directors will take into account the Company's financial condition and results of operations, tax considerations, capital requirements and alternative uses for capital, industry standards, and economic conditions.
 The Company cannot guarantee that it will continue to pay dividends or that, if paid, it will not reduce or eliminate dividends in the future.